learn-co-curriculum/angular-inheriting-or-isolate-scope-readme/README.md

 <twitter-card handle="billgates"></twitter-card>
 ```

 Whilst populating `$scope.twitter` with the value.
+There's no advantage to this or real reason as to why you'd need to use it, but the flexability is there if you need it.